by Sophia Carpenter

 Credit cards which offer cash back rewards give you an established percentage back on each purchase.
 There are different cards which will be best for distinct lifestyles.
 As a college student, I have a credit card that gives me 1% back on all purchases–but 3% back on groceries–because that’s where I spend most of my income.
 You can even use these points as payment toward your credit card bill, thus decreasing your purchasing costs.

-If you have strong budgeting skills, then a credit card could be a positive addition to your financial strategy.
+If you have strong budgeting skills, then you could take advantage of the benefits of credit cards.
 The process is not as hard or as scary as it may seem.
 Wait until you feel ready to handle the responsibility and then enjoy swiping that baby for the first time at your local Starbucks.